Thiago099/Texture-Composer/README.md

   <details>
     <summary><h2>File menu</h2></summary>
     <h3>The file menu allows you to load and create new files</h3>
-    <p>You can also load files by dragging and dropping them into the main window</p>
+    <p>You can also upload files by dragging and dropping them into the window</p>
     <img src="https://github.com/user-attachments/assets/542b86f3-adb4-4c48-bc01-ee42281db4a9"/>
     <hr/>
   </details>